-Yogi Bhajan taught this mantra in some of the kriyas and meditations he shared, and yet many of the manuals which recorded them are now out of print.
+This mantra has been used in many kriyas and meditations, and yet many of the manuals which recorded them are now out of print.
 Ajeet has done a service here, researching and re-discovering the teachings around Maha Mrityunjai.
 The meditations included in the Shuniya booklet are: “Communicating Your Soul,” “Sharing Your Best Self,” and “Calling on Your Inner Power,” among others.

 Indeed we are.
 I feel that as I listen to Ajeet’s Maha Mrityunjai.
 We are all connected.
 The mantra begins with Om.
 As she chants some drawn out ethereal om’s, I feel carried back to ancient times when yoga began and back to the ancient, unchanging part of myself.